911 in an EMERGENCY ONLY

 DIAL 9 – 1 – 1 for all life threatening situations & crimes in progress

 In all cases of an emergency involving a life threatening situation, or a crime in progress, dial 911 immediately.
-Your call will be answered by an Operator who will direct your call to Police, Fire or Ambulance.
+Your call will be answered by an Emergency Communications Officer who will direct your call to Police, Fire or Ambulance.

 Dial 780-423-4567 or #377 (#377 access only works within city limits)